De Quervain’s Tenosynovitis (Mummy’s Wrist Pain)

 Symptoms of De Quervain's Syndrome

-Limited movement of the wrist and thumb as the condition progresses
+• Decreased in range of the wrist and thumb

 Causes